How To Sell More Art With Your Writing

 Copywriting is the method of strategically delivering words (whether written or spoken) that get people to take some form of action.

 5 things that can really push your copy to the next level:

 Be relatable - write plainly, using everyday language and let your personality show.
 This helps people 'get on your level' and makes you appear more like a friend than a salesperson.
 People always listen to their friends advice and recommendations over a salesy stranger.
 Ashley Ford shares some really, really great tips about this in her online course Creative Personal Writing: Write The Real You

 Show emotion - Conveying some type of emotion can often work as a catalyst for people to take action on a particular request.
-It can help connect and bond you to and audience who feel similarly or empathise with your words.
+It can help connect and bond you to an audience who feel similarly or empathise with your words.

 Have a hook - What Marie Forleo calls ' bleeding on the first line'.
 This is that very first word or sentence that captures the readers attention, and seduces them to read the second and third sentences to keep on reading.
 Kinda like what we did in the beginning of this post.

 No one cares about the features - Share and sell the benefits, not the features.
 People looking to buy your art don't really care that has a semi-gloss finish or that it was created with a Copic marker, but they do care about how the colours are going to match their interior because you've used neutral tones throughout.
 See?

 Now, lets look at where your online copy can convert into action (and buy action, I mean sales)